jarufino/fastapi-html/README.md

-as libs estao no descritas no requeriments.tx
+as libs estao no descritas no requeriments.txt